lionheart1022/Bet-Game-API-Flask/README.md

 this api call will try to fetch userpic from social service.

 For WilliamHill, token should be requested by sending user to `https://betgame.co.uk/v1/cas/login' address in a webview.
-Then you shall monitor that webview and catch a moment when it will load `https://betgame.co.uk/v1/cas/done` url.
+Then you shall monitor that webview and catch a moment when it will load url starting with `https://betgame.co.uk/v1/cas/result?`.
 After that, if no error occured, webview's `title` will contain a JSON object with the following format:
 `{"success": true, "token": "TGT-Some-Token"}`.
 You should take a `token` from that string (starting with `TGT-`) and pass it to `POST /federated_login` endpoint to continue.
+Alternatively you can parse token from url parameters.

 This endpoint returns object identical to `POST /players` or `POST /players/<nick>/login`, depending on whether this player was already registered or not.